Delhi Institute of Pharmaceutical Sciences and Research

 Delhi Institute of Pharmaceutical Sciences and Research (DIPSAR) is an institution located in New Delhi, India.
 It is providing teaching and research in pharmaceutical sciences.
 It is affiliated with Delhi Pharmaceutical Science and Research University (DPSRU).
+The university is Ranked 25th by National Institutional Ranking Framework 2023 in Pharmacy.Mohd Mazhar is the first student of PhD in Delhi Pharmaceutical Sciences and Research University.